-The Wellbeing Service provides support for Children and Young People who are experiencing mild depression, anxiety, low self-esteem and relationship issues.
+The Community Wellbeing Service provides support for Children and Young People who are experiencing mild depression, anxiety, low self-esteem and relationship issues.

 If you would like to refer yourself or help someone else into the service, please complete the online self referral form below.
 We will review your referral and will contact you to discuss next steps.
 This could be in the Wellbeing Service, in CAMHS or within the school.

 If you would prefer to complete the form on paper, please call us on 0300 002 0060 or email us at firstname.lastname@example.org and we can send you a copy of the form.

 what we offer

 The range of support in the Wellbeing Service includes: